 Many aspects of US expat taxes get overlooked by individuals living overseas.
 Filing requirements, deadlines, and valuable deductions and exclusions are commonly known, but what about Social Security?
 Expats often forget about the Social Security payments required for US citizens working overseas and are unaware that their benefits may be received in a foreign country.
 Below, we’ll explain what you need to know about Social Security and your US expat taxes, including what treaties are involved, where Social Security is paid, and what to expect tax-wise.

 The issue with this regulation is that many foreign countries also require individuals to pay into their social insurance systems to cover the benefits individuals may receive while living there.
 This means that many expats are taxed twice because they are paying into both their host country’s social insurance program and US Social Security simultaneously.
 To resolve this issue of double taxation, the US has entered into agreements with several countries to determine in which social insurance system an expat participates.

 Expat Social Security Agreements

 The IRS and other US authorities do have measures in place to eliminate dual taxation for US citizens living overseas.
 Social Security Totalization Agreements are an example of how the US government attempts to reduce dual taxation on US expat taxes.

-The US has Totalization Agreements with 26 countries, with the Slovak Republic and Hungary being the most recent additions.
+The US has Totalization Agreements with 30 countries, with Iceland and Slovenia being the most recent additions.
 These agreements are in place to reduce dual coverage and taxation for individuals working overseas and to close gaps in benefits coverage for those who may reside in the United States and another country.